Postnatal Depression (PND)

 - Traumatic birth

-- Traumatic or stressful life events (during childhood, adolescence or as an adult).
+- Stressful life events (during childhood, adolescence or as an adult).

-Importantly, if you are showing any PND symptoms or have anxiety/panic attacks let others know how you are feeling ... for your own sake, for your partner and for your baby's wellbeing.
+Importantly, if you are unsure of your feelings that are causing panic and anxiety let others know ... for your own sake, for your partner and for your baby's wellbeing.
 Seek help from a doctor or other health professionals who can provide a correct diagnosis ...
-AND ... who can show an understanding of your needs/be a good listener/who you feel a 'connection' with.
+AND ... who can show an understanding of your needs, be a good listener and who you feel a 'connection' with.
 The sooner you are diagnosed the sooner you are likely to recover.
 Social support from trustworthy family and friends (discussed in Parenting: From the Beginning) may also be helpful to you during this time.
 Depending on their understanding of your needs they can listen to you, break the isolation, interact with the baby when you need a rest or perhaps babysit for a couple of hours here and there ... all of which can relieve you of the constancy of being a mum.

-Below are websites of organisations specialising in depression, anxiety and other mental health concerns that provide information and self-testing questionnaires in assessing symptoms:
+Below are websites of organisations specialising in antenatal and postnatal depression, anxiety and other mental health concerns:

 In the UK, The Royal College of Psychiatry provides information and support at: